gdbooks/3DCollisions/Chapter5/make_a_scene.md

 # Scene

 Currently we have everything set up to create a transform hierarchy, but not a scene.
 A transform hierarchy is just a part of a scene.
-The scene provides a single interface for managint this crazy hierarchy.
-Let's make a new ```Scene``` class and implement a basic scene that will render it's transform hierarchy and perform a raycst on it.
+The scene provides a single interface for managing this crazy hierarchy.
+Let's make a new ```Scene``` class and implement a basic scene that will render it's transform hierarchy and perform a ray cast on it.

 ```cs
 using OpenTK.Graphics.OpenGL;